trumpiter-max/Proactive-cyber-defence/Network/Chapter-9-Fighting-a-Slow-Network.md

   - Round-trip: from a source to a destination and back to the original source

 - TCP Retransmissions:
   - This is one of TCP’s most fundamental error-recovery features
+    - Retransmission timeout (RTO) is average of round-trip time (RTT)
   - Causes of packet loss:
     - Malfunctioning applications
     - Routers under a heavy traffic load